Make confident, data-driven decisions with actionable ad spend insights.

 Verify Data Recovery: After 14 days, repeat the comparison from Phase 1.
 The gap between the CRM/backend data and the analytics/ad platform data should have closed significantly, typically showing the recovery of 20-40% of previously lost conversions.

 Optimize Ad Spend: Use the newly complete conversion data flowing into Meta/Google to adjust bidding strategies.
-Campaigns that looked unprofitable may now be highly effective, leading to a direct reallocation of budget to high-performing channels.
+Campaigns that looked unprofitable may now be highly effective.

 Refine Attribution: With complete customer journey data (first visit to final conversion), move beyond last-click and build more nuanced attribution models.